-The link between gut and brain in a bi-directional pathway:
+Gut health and mental health in a bi-directional pathway:

 The gut is connected with the brain in a bidirectional pathway.
 This pathway is called the gut-brain axis.
-The vagus nerve transfer message through this axis between the gut and brain.
-This nerve is considered to be the longest nerve in the human body which connect the gut directly with the brain.
+The vagus nerve transfers the message through this axis between the gut and brain.
+This nerve is considered to be the longest nerve in the human body which connects the gut directly with the brain.

 The gut-brain axis comprises the CNS, the neuroendocrine and neuroimmune system, the autonomic nervous system, the enteric nervous system (ENS) and gut microbiota.